gnerga/competence_project/processing_application/README.md

 ```
 Parameters: spark.

+Remember to delete output directory before using this object!

 Result will be save in directory part1_5.

 ### How to Calculate  the  longest  route  taken  by  each  person: